Putnam US Value Equity

 Azure Managed Investments™ provides discretionary investment management services distributed by IG Wealth Management Inc., Investment dealer.
 We will manage your Azure Managed Investments Accounts on a segregated basis in accordance with your investment policy statement and the resulting mandate selected by you.
 Mandates will be managed by I.G.
 Investment Management, Ltd. and partner organizations.
 You are required to make a minimum initial investment of $150,000; please read the Azure Managed Investment Account Agreement for complete details, including fees and expenses.

 This commentary may contain forward-looking information, which reflects our or third-party current expectations or forecasts of future events.
 Forward-looking information is inherently subject to, among other things, risks, uncertainties and assumptions that could cause actual results to differ materially from those expressed herein.
 These risks, uncertainties and assumptions include, without limitation, general economic, political and market factors, interest and foreign exchange rates, the volatility of equity and capital markets, business competition, technological change, changes in government regulations, changes in tax laws, unexpected judicial or regulatory proceedings and catastrophic events.
 Please consider these and other factors carefully and do not place undue reliance on forward-looking information.
-The forward-looking information contained herein is current only as of December 31, 2025.
+The forward-looking information contained herein is current only as of March 31, 2026.
 There should be no expectation that such information will in all circumstances be updated, supplemented or revised, whether as a result of new information, changing circumstances, future events or otherwise.

 This commentary is published by IG Wealth Management.
 It is provided as a general source of information.
 It is not intended to provide investment advice or as an endorsement of any investment.
 Some of the securities mentioned may be owned by IG Wealth Management or its mutual funds, or by portfolios managed by our external advisors.
 It may contain certain forward-looking statements regarding the market conditions which are based upon assumptions believed to be reasonable at the time of publishing.
 Every effort has been made to ensure that the material contained in the commentary is accurate at the time of publication, however, IG Wealth Management cannot guarantee the accuracy or the completeness of such material and accepts no responsibility for any loss arising from any use of or reliance on the information contained herein.